isomerpages/moe-westwoodpri/_highlights/2023/Teachers' Day Celebration.md

 ---
 ### **“Heart of Gratitude” Wishing Wall for Teachers’ Day 2023**

-To celebrate Teachers' Day, we have invited all parents, pupils and alumni members to pen down words of gratitude for their teachers on our Wishing Wall.
+To celebrate Teachers' Day, we have invited all parents, pupils and Alumni members to pen down words of gratitude for their teachers on our Wishing Wall.
 Please click [here](https://go.gov.sg/wishingwall2023) to view the heartening messages.

 <p><a href="https://go.gov.sg/wishingwall2023">
 <img style="width:100%" src="/images/wishing%20wall%202023.png">